James Murray, 2nd Duke of Atholl: Life

 From 1737 to the general election of 1741, he sat in Parliament both as an English baron and as a Scottish representative peer.
 On the approach of the highland army after the Jacobite rising of 1745, Atholl fled southwards, and his elder brother, the Marquis of Tullibardine, took possession of Blair Castle.
 Atholl, however, joined the army of the Duke of Cumberland in England, and, arriving with him in Edinburgh on 30 January 1746, went northwards.
 On 9 February, he sent a summons to his vassals to attend at Dunkeld and Kirkmichael and join the king's troops.
 On 6 April 1763, Atholl resigned the office of privy seal on being appointed keeper of the great seal in succession to Charles Douglas (1698–1778), Duke of Queensberry and Dover.
 He was also at the same time made lord justice general.

+The Duke and the first Duchess were patrons of the portrait painter Jeremiah Davison.

-After being gifted several Larch Trees from the Menzies of Culdares, He became the first to plant European Larch in Great Britain; one of a group of five near Dunkeld cathedral planted in 1738 is still alive.
-Because of this, we can thank not only the Duke of Atholl, but also the Menzies clan, for introducing Larch Trees to Scotland as well as Great Britain.
+Having been given several Larch Trees from the Menzies of Culdares, He became the first to plant European Larch in Great Britain; one of a group of five near Dunkeld cathedral planted in 1738 is still alive.
+Therefore it is not only the Duke of Atholl, but also the Menzies clan, that can be credited with introducing Larch Trees to Scotland as well as Great Britain.

 He died at Dunkeld on 8 January 1764, in his seventy-fourth year, and was buried at Inveresk.

 He was succeeded by in the barony of Strange by his daughter, Lady Charlotte, and in the Scottish titles by his nephew, John, the son of George Murray, a general in the Jacobite rising of 1745 which the second Duke did not join.